dadi/queue/readme.md

 ### Success

 On success, a worker should call `done()`, which will notify the broker to delete the message.
+This will also release the throttle if it is currently in operation.

 ### Error